HR Invoicing

 Project kickoff and initial analysis

-• 71% invoice success rate, with error rates reaching 90% for enterprise clients
+• 71% error rate 90% for Enterprise

 Mapping, Data deep-diver, and Workshop